chanzuckerberg/miniwdl/docs/runner_backends.md

 Limitations:

-* Task commands running in udocker containers are able to overwrite their input files (unlike Docker which mounts them read-only).
+* Tasks running in udocker are able to overwrite their input files (unlike Docker which mounts them read-only).
 Doing so may have undefined effects on other tasks and the workflow as a whole.
 * Task containers aren't actually restricted to use only their declared `runtime.cpu` and `runtime.memory` resources once they start, although those reservations are considered for parallel scheduling.
   * If parallel container scheduling causes problems, then it can be disabled (serializing the workflow) by setting the environment variable `MINIWDL__SCHEDULER__CALL_CONCURRENCY=1` or the equivalent configuration file option `[scheduler] call_concurrency=1`.
 * Unlike with the Docker daemon, separate `miniwdl run` processes using the udocker runtime don't coordinate their CPU/memory reservations for container scheduling.
 Running multiple resource-intensive workflows concurrently (with separate `miniwdl run` invocations) is liable to overload the host.